Fisher Wallace Stimulator® Review

 The sponges are the most replaceable item and at $1 per sponge are certainly not the cheapest.
 This obviously depends on how often you use the device, which varies from person to person.

-The overall cost of the system stands at $699, which is a typical cost for a CES device.
+The overall cost of the system stands at $699, which unfortunately is a typical cost for a CES device.
 Fisher Wallace compares the cost to alternative treatments, such as ECT, TMS, drugs and psychotherapy, which all cost a lot more.
 In fairness, this is true, but you may find other cheaper, less well known devices on the internet.
 TDCS devices usually cost less, but are not renowned for their effectiveness in reducing anxiety.
-If you care about scientific research, FDA approval and medical backing, then there are not a huge number of devices that can compete on this level.
-They also have finance options in place, incase you are worried about paying up front.
+This being said, the Fisher Wallace Stimulator is a high quality device, which has had plenty of anecdotal support from its users over the years and is FDA cleared.
+They also have finance options (see PayPal Credit) in place, incase you are worried about paying up front.
 The device comes with a 1 year warranty, that can be extended to 5 years for $99.

 The Fisher Wallace Stimulator® is an effective CES device, that offers simplicity, value for money and functionality for the target user.
 The device is very likely to improve well-being, particularly for the first month and thereafter, but does not “cure” psychological problems.
 It is a well-researched, medically backed alternative that does what it says on the tin and nothing more or less.
 It is very simple to use, comfortable and suits home and leisure scenarios.
-The system is portable, but not suited for outdoor use and does not look amazing.
-Replacement parts are somewhat costly vs. the competition, but are good quality and last longer.
-The cost is reasonable for a CES device which is heavily researched and is a well-known brand.
+The system is portable, but not suited for outdoor use.
+Replacement parts are somewhat costly vs. the competition, but are also good quality.
+The cost is reasonable for a CES device which is well established and is a well-known brand.